Home » National Parks » Grand Canyon National Park » Exploring the North Rim Grand Canyon in 1 Day

 Grab a Coffee or Drink – Rough Rider Saloon

 This is a great place to have a drink at the Grand Canyon Lodge, North Rim.
 Decorated in the “Old West” Teddy Roosevelt style, they offer a full bar, local craft brews on tap, and a prickly pear margarita.
-Get a to-go cup and drink your beer on the balcony overlooking the Canyon.
-The Saloon was a great place for breakfast: burritos, pastries, muffins, and bagels.
+Get a to-go cup and drink your beer on the balcony overlooking the canyon.
+The saloon was a great place for breakfast: burritos, pastries, muffins, and bagels.
 There is also an excellent selection of coffees, lattes, and cappuccinos.

 On the Edge of the Rim